-Waste Management Options Avoid spills and leakage by improved housekeeping, maintenance and transport procedures (like use of secondary containment and proper decanting system for petrol/diesel from damaged drums or vessels.) ►N/A Reuse: on Depending the extent of the contamination, recovery of free liquids may be possible.
-Treatment/ Bioremediation.
-Disposal: land-spreadina Land-farmina, and composting may be applicable if conditions for biological degradation are favorable.
-Enhancement techniques could be considered Incineration, landfill and burial options may be limited by availability and the quantity/nature of the contaminated soil.
+Waste Management Options Avoid spills and leakage by improved housekeeping, maintenance and transport housekeeping, maintenance and transport procedures (like use of secondary containment and proper decanting system for petrol/diesel from damaged drums or vessels.)
+Reuse: ►N/A Recycle/ Recover: Depending on the extent of the contamination, recovery of free liquids may be possible.
+Treatment/ Disposal: Bioremediation.
+Land-farming, land-spreading and composting may be applicable if conditions for biological degradation are favorable.
+Enhancement techniques could be considered.
+Incineration, landfill and burial options may be limited by availability and the quantity/nature of the contaminated soil.
 Stabilization techniques may be applicable prior to disposal.